Non-profit website

 Humane Society of Utah

-Dedicated to the elimination of pain, fear, and suffering in all animals.
-The Humane Society of Utah saves the lives of over 12,000 pets annually—including nearly 10,000 adoptions into new loving homes and many more through transfers to trusted rescue groups to handle special behavior and medical cases, return to owners, and pet retention and shelter diversion services.
+Dedicated to the elimination of pain, fear, and suffering in all animals, the Humane Society of Utah saves over 12,000 pets annually—including nearly 10,000 adoptions into new loving homes and many more through transfers to trusted rescue groups, returns to owners, and shelter diversion services.
 The website is used to find out more information about pets and adoption.

 Executive Summary

-The Humane Society website focuses primarily on the adoption process within the Humane Society staff.
-Users indicated a need for more information and resources to help them successfully provide a healthy and nurturing environment for their adopted pet after they arrive at home.
-After initial testing, we proposed expansion of the at-home information that should be available on mobile responsive pages on the website.
+The Humane Society website primarily focuses on the adoption process.
+Users expressed a need for more resources to help them provide a healthy and nurturing environment for their adopted pets once they arrived at home.
+After initial testing, we proposed expanding the at-home information available through mobile-responsive pages on the website.

 Platform